 4515 Portola Pkwy, Irvine, CA 92620

 2020 High Performance Swim Camp Series – Sign up for one or SAVE by signing up for multiple sessions!

-This exclusive swim camp series is designed for competitive swimmers to refine their technique and racing skills in freestyle, starts, and backstroke, as well as focus on increasing speed and power in every race.
+This exclusive swim camp series is designed for competitive swimmers to refine their technique and racing skills for increased speed and power in every race.
 Participants will continue the ongoing process of perfecting technique to efficiently move through the water faster.
-Sign up for individual sessions or the whole series by clicking register now.

 December 27-28: High Performance Speed and Power Camp

 Session sizes are limited to ensure the highest level learning experience and social distancing.

 Each camp will be led by Elite Clinicians who swam at the highest level and are exceptional teachers with talent for explaining and demonstrating the technique required for fast racing!
 Scroll down for more details on the curriculum!